 Mean score of companies in the Electricity from Other Sources industry.
 Comparing a company's score to the industry average can give you a sense of how well the company is doing compared to its peers.

 In 2023, San Miguel Global Power reported total carbon emissions of approximately 12,183,876,270 kg CO2e for Scope 1 and about 30,172,100 kg CO2e for Scope 2.
-This reflects a slight decrease in Scope 1 emissions from 12,317,589,800 kg CO2e in 2022, while Scope 2 emissions increased from 11,999,290 kg CO2e in the same year.
+This reflects a slight decrease in Scope 1 emissions from 2022, which were approximately 12,317,589,800 kg CO2e, while Scope 2 emissions increased from about 11,999,290 kg CO2e in the previous year.
 The company has not disclosed any Scope 3 emissions data.
 San Miguel Global Power's emissions data is cascaded from its parent company, San Miguel Global Power Holdings Corp, indicating a corporate family relationship.
-The company has not set specific reduction targets or climate pledges, nor does it participate in initiatives such as the Science Based Targets initiative (SBTi) or the Carbon Disclosure Project (CDP) at this time.
-The reported emissions intensity for electricity generation is approximately 820 kg CO2e per MWh in 2023, which is a decrease from 920 kg CO2e per MWh in 2022.
-This trend suggests a potential commitment to improving operational efficiency and reducing greenhouse gas emissions over time, although no formal reduction initiatives have been documented.
-Overall, while San Miguel Global Power has made strides in emissions reporting, further commitments and targets would enhance its climate strategy and align with global sustainability goals.
+The company has not set specific reduction targets or climate pledges, nor does it report any initiatives under the Science Based Targets initiative (SBTi) or other climate frameworks.
+The reported emissions intensity for electricity generation has varied over the years, with figures of approximately 820 kg CO2e/MWh in 2023, 920 kg CO2e/MWh in 2022, and 890 kg CO2e/MWh in 2021.
+These figures highlight the ongoing challenges in reducing greenhouse gas emissions within the power generation sector.
+Overall, while San Miguel Global Power has made strides in tracking its emissions, the absence of formal reduction targets or commitments suggests a need for enhanced climate action strategies to align with global sustainability goals.

 Access structured emissions data, company-specific emission factors, and source documents